Bike lane: Asia

-Commuting via bicycle is quite common in some Asian countries like Japan, in which bicycle ridership has been increasing dramatically since the 1970's.
-Despite this fact however, many parts of Japan have been slow to adopting effective and safe means of transport, so in recent times there have been steps taken to promote biking in the nation's largest city, Tokyo.
-Many bike lanes in Tokyo have been constructed to allow the 2 directional flow of traffic in only one lane but add a physical separation between pedestrians, bike lanes, and the roads.
-In addition to these types of bike lanes, there are other forms of bike lanes within various parts of the Tokyo wards that do not protect bicycle users from pedestrians but do from the road.
-These lanes are designated typically with signs overhead and some form of painted line to denote a lane for pedestrians and a lane for bikers, yet these rules are often not adhered to.
-In addition to these forms of bike lanes in Tokyo, there are several other types which mostly consist of some alteration of the aforementioned two, or are simply just painted lanes on the side of the road.
-In other parts of Japan, such as the city of Fukuoka, there are clear types of bike lanes being implemented in order to promote biking in the city: "Bicycle roads, Bicycle lanes, Sidewalks shared between pedestrians and cyclists with markings, and Sidewalks shared with pedestrian with no markings."
+Commuting by bicycle is quite common in some Asian countries like Japan, where bicycle ridership has been increasing dramatically since the 1970s.
+However, many parts of Japan have been slow to adopt effective and safe means of transport, so in recent times there have been steps taken to promote biking in the nation's largest city, Tokyo.
+Many bike lanes in Tokyo have been constructed to allow a two-directional flow of traffic in only one lane, but add a physical separation between pedestrians, bike lanes, and the roads.
+In addition to these types, there are other forms of bike lanes in various parts of the Tokyo wards that do not separate bicycle users from pedestrians, but do separate them from the road.
+These lanes are designated typically with signs overhead and some form of painted line to denote a lane for pedestrians and a lane for bikers; however these rules are often not adhered to.
+In addition to these forms of bike lanes in Tokyo, there are several other types which mostly consist of some alteration of the aforementioned two, or are simply painted lanes on the side of the road.
+In other parts of Japan, such as the city of Fukuoka, clear types of bike lanes are being implemented to promote biking in the city: "Bicycle roads, Bicycle lanes, Sidewalks shared between pedestrians and cyclists with markings, and Sidewalks shared with pedestrian with no markings."

-Other countries in Asia like China have larger networks of bike paths and lanes dedicated for cycling infrastructure.
-The city of Nanjing, China has several types of bike lanes: protected, unprotected, and shared lanes.
-These lanes are similar to that of other nations, in which the separated bike lanes are done either through physical barriers of some form or are entirely separate street paths.
-Unprotected bike lanes are painted on the street with vehicles but denote their own lane, and shared bike lanes are not denoted but implied that bikes shall share the entirety of the road with cars on that stretch of land.
-In addition, Chinese bike usage is relatively high compared to other nations, and as such, cycling is taken into account when designing interchanges on the road.
-As such, many interchanges include various paths for bicycle users to take so that they do not have to come into direct contact with motorized vehicles.
-Lastly, there has been increasing concern over the nature of biking accidents in China; a case study in Shanghai found that a desperate need for the shifting of bicycle lane type to protected from unprotected is the most needed change in particular.
+Other countries in Asia, like China, have larger networks of bike paths and lanes dedicated to cycling.
+The city of Nanjing has several types of bike lanes: protected, unprotected, and shared lanes.
+These lanes are similar to those of other nations, in which the bike lanes are either separated by physical barriers of some form or are entirely separate street paths.
+Unprotected bike lanes are painted on the street with vehicles but denote their own lane, and shared bike lanes are not denoted but it is implied that bikes will share the whole road with cars on that stretch of land.
+In addition, Chinese bike usage is relatively high compared to other nations, and so cycling is taken into account when designing road junctions: many junctions include various paths for cyclists, so that they do not have to come into direct contact with motor vehicles.
+There has been increasing concern over biking accidents in China; a case study in Shanghai found that the most desperate need is to alter unprotected to protected cycle lanes.